Eltham railway station: History

-The platforms and buildings of the abandoned Eltham Park station still exist, but there is no trace of Eltham Well Hall station, the site of which is west of Well Hall Road where the A2 road passes under the railway.
+The platforms and buildings of the abandoned Eltham Park station still exist, but there is no trace of Eltham Well Hall station, the site of which is west of the A208 Well Hall Road where the A2 motorway passes under the concrete railway bridge after coming out of a short tunnel beneath Eltham station.

 Accidents

 On 11 June 1972, a train derailed near Eltham Well Hall station, when the driver went round a sharp curve too fast.
 The driver and five passengers were killed, plus 126 people injured; an investigation revealed the driver was drunk.

 Location

 The station is located on Well Hall Road, 0.5 mi from Eltham High Street.

 Buses

 Eltham station is served by several Transport for London bus routes, the 132, 161, 162, 233, 286 and 314 in the adjoining Eltham bus station.
 These buses carry passengers from the station to Bexley, Bromley, Blackfen, Chislehurst, Greenwich, Mottingham, New Addington, New Eltham, Sidcup, Swanley and Woolwich.